freedomofpress/securedrop-docs/docs/offboarding.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
 From the *Secure Viewing Station* Applications Menu, choose **Accessories ▸
-   Kleopatra**, and select the SecureDrop Application Key from the
+   Kleopatra**, and select the *Submission Key* from the list of available
-   list of available keys.
+   keys.

    |select securedrop key|